stadt-bielefeld/bielefeldGEOCLIENT/README.md

 ## Start

-Goto the `docker` directory and build the containers (this may take several minutes):
+Go to the `docker` directory and build the containers (this may take several minutes):
 ```
 docker-compose --profile prod build
 ```